 Through the legacy of his instruction, designs, and his pupils, Gottfried Silbermann was to influence organ-building in America, and, believe it or not, the development of the modern piano!
 Check

 In 1736 Silbermann built a magnificent 3M+P/43 organ for Dresden's Frauenkirche.
 In 1945 organ and church were completely destroyed.
-The Frauenkirche lay in ruins until 1994; a grand program of rebuilding is currently underway.
+The Frauenkirche lay in ruins until 1994; a grand program of rebuilding was undertaken

 Natürlich steht Ihnen eine deutsche Gottfried-Silbermann-Web-Seite zur Verfügung: